-The next set is made up of a eight 150m reps.
-Break each 150m into 50m sub-reps with no rest between but start each rep every 2:15.
-Do the first two reps breathing every three strokes for the first 50m, the second 50m breathing every 5 strokes and the final 50m breathing every 7 strokes.
+The next set is made up of eight 150m reps.
+Break every 150m into 50m sub-reps with no rest between but start each rep every 2:15.
+Do the first two reps breathing every three strokes for the first 50m, the second 50m breathing every 5 strokes, and the final 50m breathing every 7 strokes.
 The third and fourth reps swim 50m each of Freestyle/Head up/Freestyle.
-The next two reps break up with 50m each of freestyle, backstoke and then then freestyle again.
-The final two reps split them as 50m each of freestyle, butterfly and freestyle.
-For mortals take a 45 second Rest Interval (RI) between reps.
+The next two reps break up with 50m each of freestyle, backstroke, and then freestyle again.
+The final two reps split them as 50m each of freestyle, butterfly, and freestyle.
+For mortals take a 45-second Rest Interval (RI) between reps.

 The next set is made up of eight 50m reps.
-The first two reps conduct with a drill of your choice.
+The first two reps conduct a drill of your choice.
 Count your strokes for the next two reps trying to minimise them.
 For the next two reps do two more drills.
-For the last two reps build your speed with in the rep to finish at max speed.
+For the last two reps build your speed within the rep to finish at max speed.

 The main set is made up of thirty 100m reps swum on 1:40.
-The first ten reps are swum at an intensity that your Heart Rate (HR) was 30 beats below your maximum.
-The next ten reps are at a faster pace so your Heart Rate (HR) is 20 beats below you maximum.
+The first ten reps swim at an intensity that your Heart Rate (HR) was 30 beats below your maximum.
+The next ten reps are at a faster pace so your Heart Rate (HR) is 20 beats below your maximum.
 The final ten reps are at a higher intensity with your Heart Rate (HR) only ten beats below your maximum.
-Mortals should swim this set with a 40 second Rest Interval (RI).
+Mortals should swim this set with a 40-second Rest Interval (RI).

 I am the Head Coach & Director of Qwik Kiwi Coaching.